-If you've never thought of Pat's paper snowflakes (TM) as important or relevant, get ready to have your mind blown.
+If you've never thought of paper snowflakes as important or relevant, get ready to have your mind blown.
 These aren't your old grandfather's simple fold and cut from a napkin snow crystal pretties.
-Pat's Paper Snowflakes (tm) is a virtual encyclopedia of crystal patterns ranging from simple one or two cut designs for total beginners to creations that are virtually impossible to apply scissors or knives to craft.
+Kids and adults color books & crafts, this web site is a virtual encyclopedia of crystal patterns ranging from simple one or two cut designs for total beginners to creations that are virtually impossible to apply scissors or knives to craft.

 December 27 is Make Cut Out Snowflakes Day